Roundtable Policy: Confidence-Weighted-Consensus Aggregation Improves Multi-Agent-System Reasoning: Methodology

-Here, $\vartheta$ ensures that expertise is applied where it matters most.
-In MultiTask, it emphasizes domain-specific reliability (e.g., assigning higher weights to players consistently strong in mathematics).
-In SingleTask, it captures stylistic and analytical strengths across rubric dimensions, reflecting how different voices contribute to different aspects of a proposal.

 The fusion process itself is not fine-tuned; it acts as an orchestrator that conditions on $\vartheta$ to produce a consensus answer.
-This mimics how a committee chair integrates both the content and credibility of reviewers before issuing a final recommendation.
-Optionally, the AI Committee can re-evaluate $\tilde{r}$ to assign a quality score and confidence interval, preserving interpretability and accountability throughout the process.
+This mimics how a committee chair integrates both the content and credibility of reviewers before making a final decision.